DDRBoxman/FSIStitcher/README.md

 1. Change the imageServer string to the server that FSI content is on.
 2. Change the string passed into ScrapeSource.scrape() to the url of the page with the viewer on it.
 3.  ```./gradlew runSimple```
+4. Download images from the generated links
+5. Stitch downloaded photos together.

 TODO
 ----
-Auto-download and stitch images together.
+Auto-download image files from generated links and automatically stitch images together.